 How much does TelePhysio cost?

-The cost of your TelePhysio appointment is the same as a regular physiotherapy assessment or treatment.
+The cost of our online physiotherapy appointments is the same as our regular physiotherapy assessment or treatment.
 Please see our rates here.

 How do we pay?

 Benefit plans or insurance plans will often cover all or a portion of your online physiotherapy session — we can direct bill most insurance companies.
 If there’s an amount that your plan doesn’t cover, we can’t direct bill to your insurance company, or if you don’t have any insurance, then we take payment with Mastercard or VISA over the phone before your appointment starts.
 We do not keep credit card numbers on file unless you approve it.

 It’s good for you to know what services your benefit plan covers, how much it covers, and what the cap is.
 We recommend looking up this information before your first appointment if you’re unsure.
 Unfortunately, we aren’t able to find out any of the details of your plan’s coverage since it pertains to your personal information and the insurance customer service agent will not give our staff any of these details nor does our electronic billing program have any of this information.

 Is their funding through Alberta Health Services (AHS) for TelePhysio?